-What does a high impact Store Closing Liquidation sale mean?
+What does a high impact store close out sale mean?

-A store closing sale is unlike any other sale that an independent retailer will conduct.
+A business liquidation sale is unlike any other sale that an independent retailer will conduct.

 When it’s done, it’s done.